vego1mar/BACKUPS/README.md

-# PSIAI
+# PG
-A simple implementation of Hebb's neuron.
+An implementation of Hart's CNN algorithm.

+Currently outputs results into files.